-The present work proposes a logic-based modeling aimed at enhancing the Boolean network formalism.
+The present work proposes a continuous logic-based modeling approach aimed at enhancing the Boolean network formalism.
 The basic principles remain the same as in Boolean networks: given a biological network \cite{zhu2007getting,barabasi2004network,alm2003networks}, entities are modeled by variables and their interactions by functions allowing their value to be updated at each iteration of the simulation.
-However, Boolean operators are replaced by the operators of fuzzy logic \cite{bronshtein2007fuzzylogic,zadeh1988fuzzy}, allowing variables to be valued at any real number between $0$ and $1$, that is to consider all the possible truth degrees between the absolutely true and the definitively false.
-Results obtainable with fuzzy operators, while remaining qualitative, can be finer than those obtainable with Boolean operators.
-In some cases, the ON\slash OFF nature of Boolean logic is a relevant choice, as for example with gene regulatory networks where gene expression level can be approximated by Boolean states \cite{emmert2014gene,xiao2009tutorial,karlebach2008modelling,rockett2006gene}.
-However, in some other cases where things are not necessarily binary, such as in signaling pathways where enzymes can be more or less active, using fuzzy operators can be an interesting choice.
+However, Boolean operators are replaced by the operators of fuzzy logic \cite{bronshtein2007fuzzylogic,zadeh1988fuzzy}, allowing variables to be valued at any real number between $0$ and $1$.
+All the possible truth degrees between the absolutely true and the definitively false can therefore be considered.

+The results obtainable with continuous logical operators, such as those of fuzzy logic, can be finer than those obtainable with Boolean operators.
+In some cases, the ON\slash OFF nature of Boolean logic is a relevant choice, as with gene regulatory networks where gene expression levels can be approximated by Boolean states \cite{emmert2014gene,xiao2009tutorial,karlebach2008modelling,rockett2006gene}.
+However, in some other cases where things are not necessarily binary, such as in signaling pathways where enzymes can be more or less active, using continuous logical operators can be an interesting choice.

-In addition to using fuzzy operators, some additional features are introduced in order to capture more behavioral aspects of biological networks.
-These additional features concern the edges of the network, which are seen as conveyors of signals corresponding to influences exerted by entities of the network onto other ones.
+In addition of using continuous logical operators, some additional features are introduced in order to capture more behavioral aspects of biological networks.
+These additional features concern the edges of the network.
+In the present work, the edges are seen as conveyors of signals corresponding to the influences exerted by entities of the network onto other ones.
 This signal, together with its modulation, are taken into account so that edges can be tuned.
 To do so, edge states are computed and the signal they convey can be slowed or weakened.
 This results in a qualitative modeling approach intended to bring a fine qualitative quantification of biological network behaviors.